artakhak/JsonQL/docs/MutatingJsonFiles/ReusingCompiledJsonFiles/index.rst

     var companiesJsonTextData = new JsonTextData("Companies",
                 LoadJsonFileHelpers.LoadJsonFile("Companies.json", _sharedExamplesFolderPath), countriesJsonTextData);

-    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // Set the value of jsonCompiler to an instance of JsonQL.Compilation.IJsonCompiler here.
-    // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
+    // The value of JsonQL.Compilation.IJsonCompiler is normally created by Dependency Injection container
     // and it is normally configured as a singleton.
     JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;